stephenajulu/julzinsight.co/content/services/open-source-solutions.md

 - **pfSense**: An open-source firewall and router software distribution based on FreeBSD, offering comprehensive security features and flexibility.
 - **Wazuh**: A free and open-source security platform that unifies XDR and SIEM protection for endpoints and cloud workloads.
 - **OpenVAS**: An open-source vulnerability scanner and management tool that helps identify and manage security vulnerabilities in IT infrastructure, supporting comprehensive security assessments.
+- **Pi.alert**: A WIFI / LAN intruder detector.
+Check the devices connected and alert you to unknown devices.
+It also warns of the disconnection of "always connected" devices.
+- **AdGuard DNS**: A self-hostable DNS-based ad blocker.
+Choose what exactly will the server block or not block.
+Monitor your network activity.
+Add your own custom filtering rules.

 ### 8. Monitoring Tools
 Ensure the health and performance of your IT infrastructure with open-source monitoring tools.
 Gain real-time insights, proactive alerts, and comprehensive reporting to maintain optimal operations.